aamirafridi/jQuery.Marquee/README.md

 **Update (20 Feb 2013):**
- - The plugin is improved to adjust the speed according to the lenth of the text automatically.
+ - The plugin is improved to adjust the speed according to the length of the text automatically.
 For more details read: https://github.com/aamirafridi/jQuery.Marquee/issues/1
  - 'duplicated' option added.
 See the details below in Options section.